dustanbyler/copium/README.md

 # copium
-app for tracking anxiety symptoms
+app for responding to and tracking instances of emotional elevation with suggested regulation strategies and ability to share log with MHP